karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/PluginOptionApiInterface/insertPluginOptions.md

-PluginOptionApiInterface::insertPluginOptions — Inserts the given pluginOption rows in the database.
+PluginOptionApiInterface::insertPluginOptions — Inserts the given plugin option rows in the database.